Estate Planning and Disputes 2026

 Prajna Moodley, Partner, Brookfields Lawyers

 Prajna advises and represents clients in a wide range of disputes.
 Prajna’s clients include individuals, corporates, local authorities, insurance companies, trusts & trustees, incorporated societies and charitable organisations.
 Prajna’s experience incorporates the breadth of civil claims including commercial, property, relationship property, trusts & estates, and associated areas.
-He has considerable experience assisting parties in respect of Health and Safety and other regulatory prosecutions.
 Prajna appears primarily in the High Court, regularly in the District and Family Courts, in the Court of Appeal on numerous occasions and the Supreme Court.
 Prajna is particularly experienced and skilled in negotiating settlement of disputes prior to Court hearings, including via mediation, on terms favourable to his clients.
 Prajna regularly presents seminars on legal issues and practise to professional bodies.
 Prajna authors LexisNexis: Practical Guidance modules, including claims against estates and contested proceedings.

 Michael Gorton, Senior Associate, TGT Legal

-Mike is a solicitor qualified in England & Wales and advises in relation to wills, succession, relationship property and estates.
-Mike joined TGT Legal after relocating from London where he worked for several international law firms, having qualified as a solicitor in England and Wales in 2016.
+Mike is a solicitor qualified in England & Wales.
+He joined TGT Legal after relocating from London where he worked for several international law firms, having qualified as a solicitor in England and Wales in 2016.
 He advised trustees of large superannuation schemes in relation to all aspects of trusts law and UK pensions law, including trustee duties and obligations in the context of high value transactions and investments.
-Mike has a strong client focus and particularly enjoys working with them to achieve their goals.
+In New Zealand, he advises private clients in relation to trust establishment and administration, estate planning and relationship property whilst continuing to advise trustees of superannuation schemes

 Natasha Williams, Senior Associate, Brookfields Lawyers